 Milton Friedman claimed that "inflation is always and everywhere a monetary phenomenon."
 A Monetary History of the United States, 1867-1960.
-We know this isn't entirely true because, as we saw in Chapter 23 "Aggregate Supply and Demand, the Growth Diamond, and Financial Shocks", negative aggregate supply shocks and increases in aggregate demand due to fiscal stimulus can also cause the price level to increase.
-Large, sustained increases in the price level, however, are indeed caused by increases in the money supply and only by increases in the money supply.
+We know this isn't true if one takes a loose view of inflation because negative aggregate supply shocks and increases in aggregate demand due to fiscal stimulus can also cause the price level to increase.
+Large, sustained increases in the price level, however, are indeed proximately caused by increases in the money supply and only by increases in the money supply.
 The evidence for this is overwhelming: all periods of hyperinflation from the American and French Revolutions to the German hyperinflation following World War I, to more recent episodes in Latin America and Zimbabwe, have been accompanied by high rates of money supply (MS) growth.
+In most of those instances, the government printed money in order to finance large budget deficits.
+The rebel American, French, and Confederate (Southern) governments could not raise enough in taxes or by borrowing to fund their wars, the Germans could not pay off the heavy reparations imposed on them after World War I, and so forth.
+We know that the deficits themselves did not cause inflation, however, because in some instances governments have dealt with their budget problems in other ways without sparking inflation, and in some instances rapid money creation was not due to seriously unbalanced budgets.
+So the proximate cause of inflation is rapid money growth, which often, but not always, is caused by budget deficits.
 Moreover, the MS increases in some circumstances were exogenous, so those episodes were natural experiments that give us confidence that the reduced-form model correctly considers money supply as the causal agent and that reverse causation or omitted variables are unlikely.